Options to help repay your student loans are listed below.

 You have your choice of five payment methods.
 Click on the type for more information.
 How Payments Are Applied

-- Electronic Funds Transfer (EFT): Payments are automatically deducted from your account.
+- Electronic Funds Transfer (EFT): Payments are automatically deducted from your checking or savings account.
 You may get an interest rate reduction with EFT.